 The Digital maps and geodata site run by the Swedish Agricultural University (SLU) provides many different types of data including elevation data, othophotos, and terrain maps.
 Data comes in one of two formats, raster and vector based data.
 Much of the raster data comes in tiles, i.e. the data set has been split into square pieces.
-These tiles cover $2.5 \times 2.5$ km.
-However, some raster data and all vector data will be provided as one continuous data set covering the area you have outlined in your data request.
+These tiles cover 2.5×2.5 km.
+However, some raster data will be delivered in tiles of different sizes and all vector data will be provided as one continuous data set covering the area you have outlined in your data request.
 We will now look at how the data is downloaded and what it looks like.